 2. Consider Social Advertising to drive website traffic

-Social advertising on Facebook, Twitter, and other social platforms is still relatively cheap compared to Adwords and many of the platforms allow you to segment the audience you’re targeting with specific keywords or demographics.
+Social advertising on Facebook, Twitter, and other social platforms is still relatively cheap compared to Google Ads and many of the platforms allow you to segment the audience you’re targeting with specific keywords or demographics.

 But you might wonder, is advertising on social media really worth it?